alexd106/pixinsightGPU/README.md

 2. **Root privileges** (to install system-wide software)
 3. **NVIDIA GeForce RTX 2060 GPU** (might work with other Nvidia GPU's but untested)
 4. **Internet connection** for downloading the required software
-5. **PixInsight** installed on the system with no existing CUDA, CuDNN and TensorFlow modifications
+5. **PixInsight** installed on the system with no existing CUDA, CuDNN or TensorFlow modifications

 ## **Instructions**